kunhwiko/concepts/systems/network-and-security/networks-part-1.md

 ##### Virtual Extensible Local Area Network (VXLAN)
 ```
 Problem Statement
-  a) VLAN tags only support up to a maximum of 4096 (12 bits) following 820.1Q standards.
+  * VLAN tags only support up to a maximum of 4096 (12 bits) following 820.1Q standards.

 Solution
-  a) VXLANs encapsulate frames with a VXLAN header into UDP packets to resolve the inability for VLANs to be routed out of L2 networks.
+  * VXLANs encapsulate frames with a VXLAN header into UDP packets to resolve the inability for VLANs to be routed out
+    of L2 networks.
-  b) VXLANs are identified by a 24 bit VXLAN network identifier (VNI), allowing up to 16,777,216 VLANs.
+  * VXLANs are identified by a 24 bit VXLAN network identifier (VNI), allowing up to 16,777,216 VLANs.
 ```

 ##### Virtual Ethernet (VETH)
 ```
-a) Virtualization of ethernet that allow for communications across logical partitions without the need of assigning physical hardware.
+Virtualization of ethernet that act as tunnels between network namespaces without the need of assigning physical
-b) Devices are typically created in pairs and are connected via a bridge.
+hardware.
+Virtual ethernet devices are typically created in pairs and are connected via a bridge.
 ```

 ### Layer 3